 B.A.
 (Hons),University of Adelaide

-She was formerly a Senior Research Fellow at the University of New South Wales, and currently teaches researchers in the ACTU education programme.
+She was formerly a Senior Research Fellow at the University of New South Wales, and has also worked for community organisations and unions.

 She has published widely on the social impacts of globalisation and trade agreements.
-Her publications range from refereed journal articles and book chapters to submissions to parliamentary inquiries and opinion pieces in newspapers and on websites.
+Her publications range from books, refereed journal articles and book chapters to submissions to parliamentary inquiries and opinion pieces in newspapers and on websites.

-Dr Ranald is Convener of the Australian Fair Trade and Investment Network (AFTINET), a network of community organizations, including church groups, human rights groups, unions and environmental organizations.
+Dr Ranald is Coordinator of the Australian Fair Trade and Investment Network (AFTINET), a network of community organizations, including church groups, human rights groups, public health, union and environmental organizations.
 AFTINET advocates for fair trade policies based on human rights, labour rights and environmental sustainability. www.aftinet.org.au

 Refereed Journal Articles and book chapters